Biographical Sketch of Scott Michael Graves, Ph.D.

 That's some awesome history of service to the public, to teaching and learning and to the scientific community worldwide!

-Scott Michael Graves is Associate Professor of Science Education and Environmental Studies at Southern Connecticut State University, where he conducts research on science teaching; teaches education and environmental science courses (undergraduate and graduate), and is coordinator for the MS Degree Program in Science Education and Science Teacher Certification Program.
+Scott Michael Graves is Professor of Geography, Oceanography, and Environmental Studies at Southern Connecticut State University, where he conducts research on coastal geomorphology, use of low altitude (proximal sensing) with µUAS/drones ,and teaches physical geography, coastal geomorphology and processes, and general environmental science courses (undergraduate and graduate).

 Dr. Graves has been an active member of the GLOBE community since its inception.
 Scott has designed GLOBE centered college courses that are core to both undergraduate and graduate programs in Environmental Studies and Science Education.
 These courses cover GLOBE field protocols and data collection in detail in a semester long course, with links to Earth Systems Science content and activities.
 Field sites include the Cove River in West Haven, CT where study has been underway since 2005.
 Many College and High School Students have conducted GLOBE studies at Cove River, some winning Connecticut-wide science fairs and other awards.